BumblebeeBat/FlyingFox/docs/coin_creation.md

 20% is how much they paid, so they should own 20% of the coins.
 You only own 8% now, not 10%, but it is worth the same amount as before.

+If you think having a fixed supply of coins is best, then answer this: Why do startups dilute shares?

 ## Gold, origins of money example

 Money happens because everyone tries to hold assets that maintain their value for a long time, and are easy to spend.